The Celtic Gods and Goddesses of Ancient Ireland: The Ultimate Guide

 The Morrighan (The Celtic Triple Goddess of Battle and War)

 A flock of crows is actually known as a murder of crows.
-This could be a reference to the Morrigan who used to fly over battlefields in crow form as an omen of death.
+This could be a reference to the Morrigan, who used to fly over battlefields in the form of a crowas an omen of death.

-Legends claim that she is actually a triple goddess with two sisters, the Badb and Macha.
+Legends claim that Morrigan is actually a triple goddess with two sisters, the Badb and Macha.

-She rarely interfered with war directly, flying over the battle ground as a crow.
+She rarely interfered with war directly, flying over the battleground as a crow.
 Fighters would dread to see her fly above them, fearing it was a sign of their death.
-After the battle they would wait a day to bury their comrades, letting the Morrigan claim their souls first.
+After the battle, they would wait a day to bury their comrades, letting Morrigan claim their souls first.

 Morrigan / the Badb / Anand